Introduction

 3. Side Quests

-- World-Building: These quests enrich the game world with diverse narratives, cultural insights, and moral dilemmas that reflect the consequences of player choices.
+World-Building: These quests not only enhance the game world through different stories but also through the portraits of the cultures and moral dilemmas that are the consequences of player choices.

 4. War Table Operations